jdoleary/Spellmasons/docs/TasksCurrent.md

     - Update pathing
     - Cast spells with base radius, or on nearest enemy or cursor?
     - (S) Lots of little bad guys, some big ones; Smaller units visually
-  - (S) Heros have much more health, bad guys die more quickly, getting hit isn't as big of a deal, so you don't have to worry about overcalculating agro range, you can be more **intuitive** in your play.
   - (s) Categories of spells, the combinable ones (cards), the special spells (teleport and such) limited in use - represent them differently (with, say, a hexagon, for the ones that can get used up)
     - Make these pickupable (call them runes?) and they persist between levels
   - (L) Rather than an overworld, what if you and your team have to mix potions in a cauldron to create a portal that leads you to a unique level?
 (The cauldron makes the portal)